Relative cyclotomic structures and equivariant complex cobordism: Equivariant preliminaries

 The change of group functor $\rho^{*}$ implicitly involves a change of universe functor, using the isomorphism $\rho^{*}U^{C_{p}}\iso U$ that comes from the standard isomorphisms $\rho^{*}\bC(pn)\iso \bC(n)$.
 The functor $\Phi$ comes with a lax symmetric monoidal structure: a map

 and a natural transformation

 that is coherently associative, commutative, and unital (in the point-set category of $\bT$-equivariant orthogonal spectra).
-The map $\iota$ is an isomorphism and $\lambda$ is often an isomorphism: the paper~\cite{BM-cycl23} studies this question and identifies a large class of orthogonal spectra with the property that when $\uX$ is in this class, $\lambda$ is an isomorphism for any $\uY$.
-In this paper, we denote the class of spectra with this property as $\EQC$.
-In this notation, \cite{BM-cycl23} proves that the class $\EQC$ contains the cofibrant $\bT$-equivariant orthogonal spectra (and therefore the cofibrant $\bT$-equivariant associative ring orthogonal spectra), the cofibrant $\bT$-equivariant commutative ring orthogonal spectra, and the cofibrant $\bT$-equivariant $A$-modules for any $\bT$-equivariant associative ring orthogonal spectrum whose underlying $\bT$-equivariant orthogonal spectrum is in $\EQC$.
+The map $\iota$ is an isomorphism and $\lambda$ is often an isomorphism according to~\cite[V.4.7]{MM}.
+The paper~\cite{BM-cycl23} expands the conditions under which $\lambda$ is an isomorphism: it defines in~III.1.5 a large class $\EQC$ of $\bT$-equivariant orthogonal spectra $\uX$ with the property that $\lambda$ is an isomorphism for any $\uY$.
+(They also have several additional properties including that the map from the derived functor to the point-set functor $\bL\Phi \uX\to \Phi \uX$ is an isomorphism and that $\uX$ is flat for the smash product of $\bT$-equivariant orthogonal spectra.)
+The key result of \cite[III.1.6]{BM-cycl23} is that the class $\EQC$ contains the cofibrant $\bT$-equivariant orthogonal spectra (and therefore the cofibrant $\bT$-equivariant associative ring orthogonal spectra), the cofibrant $\bT$-equivariant commutative ring orthogonal spectra, and the cofibrant $\bT$-equivariant $\uA$-modules for any $\bT$-equivariant associative ring orthogonal spectrum whose underlying $\bT$-equivariant orthogonal spectrum is in $\EQC$.
 (It is expected that $\lambda$ may not be an isomorphism in general, but no counterexample is currently known to the authors.)

-We also have a non-equivariant version of the class $\EQC$ that consists of the cofibrant objects in the ``extended'' model structure of \cite[3.2]{Shipley-Convenient}.
-When $A$ is an associative ring orthogonal spectrum whose underlying orthogonal spectrum is in the non-equivariant class $\EQC$, then $THH(A)$ is in the equivariant class $\EQC$.
-This happens in particular when $A$ is a cofibrant $R$-algebra for $R$ a commutative ring orthogonal spectrum that is cofibrant in the standard model structure or the model structure of~\cite{BM-cycl23}.
-Moreover, when the underlying orthogonal spectrum of $A$ is in the class $\EQC$, the diagonal map $THH(A)\to \Phi THH(A)$ of~\cite[2.19]{ABGHLM} is an isomorphism~\cite{BM-cycl23}, and this endows $THH(A)$ with a cyclotomic structure as in~\cite[1.5]{ABGHLM}.
+We also have a non-equivariant version of the class $\EQC$ that consists of the cofibrant objects in the ``convenient $\Sigma$-model structure'' of~\cite[\S III.4]{BM-cycl23} (essentially due to \cite[3.2]{Shipley-Convenient}); we denote this class $\nEQC$.
+When $A$ is an associative ring orthogonal spectrum whose underlying orthogonal spectrum is in the non-equivariant class $\nEQC$, then $THH(A)$ is in the equivariant class $\EQC$.
+This happens in particular when $A$ is a cofibrant $R$-algebra for $R$ a commutative ring orthogonal spectrum that is cofibrant in the standard model structure of~\cite[15.1]{MMSS} or the model structure of~\cite[III.4.1]{BM-cycl23}.
+Moreover, when the underlying orthogonal spectrum of $A$ is in the class $\nEQC$, the diagonal map $THH(A)\to \Phi THH(A)$ of~\cite[2.19]{ABGHLM} is an isomorphism (see \cite[VI.7.9]{BM-cycl23} and the proof of Theorem~4.7 in~\cite[p.~2134]{ABGHLM}); this endows $THH(A)$ with a cyclotomic structure as in~\cite[1.5]{ABGHLM}.